 How many internet users can you tap to be a part of your community?

 Many users are online but hidden.
-They read content, but do not comment or share.
+They read the content but do not comment or share.
 Nor do they reveal any information about themselves.
 They observe and absorb but do not participate.
-These are the online recluses or the passive users who make up a whopping 90% of all internet users.
+These are the online recluses or passive users who make up a whopping 90% of all internet users.